DirectoryTree/Authorization/README.md

 Problem:

-You want to have database permissions but you need logic in some permissions as well.
+You need database permissions but you need logic in some permissions as well.

 For example, if a user creates a post, only that user should be able to edit it, as well as administrators.